 - Marijuana increases the risk of developing mental illness by 40% and this risk increases with continued use (Moore et al, 2007).

-Over the years CLEAR Alliance has observed that students tend to be more susceptible to experimentation when the social acceptance of substance use outweighs alcohol and drug education.
+Over the years CLEAR Alliance has observed that students tend to be more susceptible to experimentation when social normalization of substance use and impaired driving is more prevalent than alcohol and drug education.